Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 “My house, or, my apartment.
 My rules.”

 “Yeah, but manners are universal.
 Doesn’t matter whose roof you’re under.
 Those are the rules that bind us all as a people.
-A race.”
+As the human race.”

 My palm dug more into my face.
 It slurred my words somewhat.